|1.1 Why Scala?||15|

 These projects serve dual purposes: to motivate the tools and techniques you will learn about in each chapter, and also to build up your engineering toolbox.
 The API clients, web scrapers, file synchronizers, static site generators, web apps, and other projects you will build are all based on real-world projects implemented in Scala.
 By the end of this book, you will have concrete experience in the specifics tasks common when doing professional work using Scala.

 Hands-on Scala starts and ends with working code.
-The concepts you learn in this book are backed up by over 120 executable code examples that demonstrate the concepts in action, and every chapter ends with a set of exercises with complete executable solutions.
-More than just a source of knowledge, Hands-on Scala's wide variety of working code examples also serve as a cookbook you can use to kickstart any project you work on in future.
+The concepts you learn in this book are backed up by over 140 executable code examples that demonstrate the concepts in action, and every chapter ends with a set of exercises with complete executable solutions.
+More than just a source of knowledge, Hands-on Scala can also serve as a cookbook you can use to kickstart any project you work on in future.